aleaxit/gmpy/docs/contexts.rst

 statement to temporarily change the context settings for a block of code and then restore the original settings when the block of code exits.

-`local_context` first save the current context and then creates a new context based on a context passed as the first argument, or the current context if no context is passed.
+`local_context` saves the current context and then creates a new context based on the context passed as the first argument, or the current context if no context is passed.
 The new context is modified if any optional keyword arguments are given.
 The original active context is restored when the block completes.